ngzhiwei517/Crab-Age-Prediction/README.md

     pip install -r requirements.txt
     ```

-3. Open the Jupyter notebook (`sleep_health_analysis.ipynb`) in Google Colab or any Jupyter notebook environment.
+3. Open the Jupyter notebook (`crab_age_prediction.ipynb`) in Google Colab or any Jupyter notebook environment.

-4. Follow the instructions within the notebook to:
+4. Follow the instructions within the notebook to load the dataset, preprocess it, train models, and evaluate them.
-    - Load the dataset
-    - Preprocess the data
-    - Train various machine learning models
-    - Evaluate model performance

 ## Evaluation Criteria